Fasting Supplements: What Helps and What Hurts a Fast

 To try to simplify things, I have created 2 unique fasting support packs.
-The Fasting Stress Support pack includes the Keto Edge, Cortisol Defense and Brain Calm Magnesium.
+The Fasting Stress Support pack includes the Organic Multi-Mushroom, Organic Ashwagandha and Brain Calm Magnesium.
 This is great for those who are new to fasting and individuals who struggle with high cortisol and hypoglycemia when they fast.

 The Fasting Detox Pack

 The Fasting Detox Support pack is designed to help individuals who struggle with endotoxemia induced inflammation on their fast.
-This includes Oxy-Powder, BioToxin Binder and Echo H2 Drops.
+This includes Oxy-Powder, BioToxin Binder, and Super Glutathione.

-This product pack is exceptional for helping improve bowel motility and colon cleansing while binding to endotoxic debris that is in circulation.
-The molecular hydrogen protects the cells, mitochondria and DNA from oxidative stress and supports the process of autophagy for optimal cellular cleansing.
+This product pack is exceptional for helping improve bowel motility and colon cleansing while binding to endotoxin debris that is in circulation.
+The glutathione protects the cells, mitochondria and DNA from oxidative stress and supports the process of autophagy for optimal cellular cleansing.